fireblocks/fireblocks-network-link/DESCRIPTION.md

 _Note_ that not all error codes need to be in use!

+# Registration Form
+Once your license agreement for listing your 3rd party at Fireblocks is signed, Fireblocks will request the following registration info:

+1. Display name: i.e. “My Exchange” or “My Exchange Sandbox”
+2. Icon: a 32x32 .svg file
+3. Step-by-step guide for generating an API Key from your 3rd party platform.
+    -   A public link to your knowledge base is preferred (A sharable document or PDF is also acceptable).
+4. Base URL for your API endpoints: i.e. https://my-service.com/fireblocks
+5. Version: The Fireblocks Network Link major version number.
+Our current and only major version is 1.
+6. What is your main account's fundable type?
+(The account type where Fireblocks users can deposit and withdraw funds)
+7. Is 3rd party a sandbox environment: true or false
+8. Connection supports withdrawals from the 3rd party: true or false
+9. Connection supports deposits to the 3rd party: true or false
+10. Connection supports sub-accounts: true or false
+11. Connection supports sub-account to sub-account transfers: true or false
+12. What is your sub account's main fundable type?
+By default it is equal to the main account's fundable type.
+13. Does transferring assets to the 3rd party account require manually generating a deposit address on the 3rd party's portal?: true or false
+14. Upon withdrawals, does your 3rd party require the "address" field to be masked?: valid values are NONE, SHA512, SHA3\_256, SHA256.
+NONE is the default.
+15. Select your authentication preferences:
+* HMAC:
+    - Request encoding format: valid values are PLAIN, BASE64, HEXSTR, BASE58, BASE32
+    - Request signing format: valid values are: SHA512, SHA3\_256, SHA256
+    - Signature encoding result: valid values are PLAIN, BASE64, HEXSTR, BASE58, BASE32
+* RSA:
+    - Request encoding format: valid values are PLAIN, BASE64, HEXSTR, BASE58, BASE32
+    - Request signing format: valid values are: SHA512, SHA3\_256, SHA256
+    - Signature encoding result: valid values are PLAIN, BASE64, HEXSTR, BASE58, BASE32

+### Additions for banks:
+Deposits - Account IDs or blockchain addresses.

 # Changelog
 All notable changes to this project will be documented in this file.
 Dates are displayed in UTC.

+## v1.0.0
+> 16 Mar 2023
+* Added a guide for banks.
+* Added the POST convert endpoint.
+	* This endpoint is available to banks only.
+* Added a Coin Class:
+		- 'FIAT' - Includes both government issued currencies and bank-issued tokens which are pegged to government issued currencies.
+* Added Account Types :
+		- DDA
+        - CHECKING
+        - SAVINGS
+        - CREDIT
+        - MERCHANT
+        - MMA
+* Added support for the following Bank networks
+		- ABA
+        - IBAN
+        - SPEI
+* Added examples for banks network and account details in the guide for banks.

 ## v0.8.1
 > 26 Feb 2023